openstack/monasca-agent/README.md

 All key/value pairs are optional and dependent on the metric.

+The order of precedence for all dimensions is:
+1) Any dimension defined in an Agent plugin config file.
+2) Any dimension defined in the Agent config file.
+3) Any default dimension set in the plugin code itself.

+1 being the highest precedence and 3 being the lowest precedence.
+So if a dimension is defined in more than one place, the dimension will be set to the value of the highest precedence above.
+This allows dimensions to be overridden at any level if desired.

 | Name | Description |
 | ---- | ----------- |
 | hostname | The FQDN of the host being measured. |